- The Fiscal

 SNAP’s participants are racially diverse but not reflective of the population of people in poverty.
 While white Americans have one of the lowest poverty rates among all races, they comprise almost two-fifths of both SNAP participants and benefits received.

 SNAP comprises a very small portion of the federal budget and it is not a key driver of our federal debt.
-The Congressional Budget Office (CBO) projects that spending for SNAP will make up about 1 percent of total federal spending in 2020.
+In 2020, spending for SNAP made up 1.4 percent of total federal spending.
 However, SNAP is a counter-cyclical income-security program, meaning that participation automatically — and by design — expands during economic downturns and shrinks in response to reduced need.
-As a result, spending spiked during the most recent recession, but CBO projects that SNAP spending will continue falling as a percentage of total outlays over the coming decade.
+As a result, spending has spiked, but CBO projects that SNAP spending will continue falling as a percentage of total outlays over the coming decade.

 In addition to helping individuals secure access to food, SNAP supports other goals such as promoting healthier diets, providing nutrition education to low-income families, and encouraging self-sufficiency through work requirements.
 Discussions about reforming the program therefore generally revolve around how to best achieve those goals.
 In particular, common themes include:

 Ultimately, SNAP is a program with a small budgetary impact that benefits Americans who live near or in poverty.
+During the past year, it has proven to be a critical part of the safety net and enhanced spending on the program boosted economic growth.
+Nevertheless, several studies point out that the pandemic presented unique challenges that inhibited the program’s effectiveness.
 SNAP is not a significant cause of our nation’s overall fiscal imbalance, which is driven by structural factors stemming from an aging population and rising healthcare costs.1.
 The USDA used poverty guidelines from 2017 to set SNAP eligibility standards in 2018. ↩

 Image credit: USDA's Food and Nutrition Service (FNS), Supplemental Nutrition Assistance Program